 The Purposes of PTA

-- To promote the welfare of children and youth in home, school, community,
+- To promote the welfare of children and youth in home, school, community, and place of worship.

 - To raise the standards of home life.

 - To secure adequate laws for the care and protection of children and youth.

 - To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth.

 - To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education.

 PTA is the oldest and largest volunteer association working exclusively on behalf of all children and youth.
 For more than 100 years, PTA has promoted the education, health, and safety of children, youth, and families.
 PTA is a “grassroots” organization which has been at the forefront of providing information and programs on such topics as early childhood education, drug and alcohol abuse problems, child abuse awareness, AIDS education, and school and community safety.
 It was PTA members working with community leaders, parents, legislators and educational organization that have helped to achieve things which we take for granted today: kindergarten, school lunches, enforcement of restriction of the selling of cigarettes to school aged children and supporting the Salk polio vaccine to name a few.